 Skip to main content

-Import directly onto the map or onto the stage from where the sections can be dragged-and-dropped onto the map to build your workflow.
+Import directly onto the stage from where the sections can be dragged-and-dropped onto the map to build your workflow.

 Hylet Pistorius avatar